 AML screening usually entails identifying and flagging suspicious financial activities that could be related to money laundering or other illegal activities.
 This process involves monitoring transactions, customer onboarding procedures (Know Your Customer or KYC), and screening individuals or entities against sanctions lists, watchlists, and databases of Politically Exposed Persons (PEPs).

-AML watchlist screening is a crucial part of AML screening and ensures that institutions identify whether a person or entity is on any risk-related lists, including;
+AML watchlist screening is a crucial part of AML screening and monitoring and ensures that institutions identify whether a person or entity is on any risk-related lists, including;

 • Sanctions lists (e.g., OFAC, UN, EU)